cymapgt/UserCredential/README.md

 A Wiki for using each of the services as well as on implementing password policy is in the pipeline.
 This article here http://bit.ly/29m2aWL that explains using a DB as a backend store might assist with getting started on using the package.

+Check the test file for these services for some documentation on their workings.

 ##### UserCredentialPasswordLoginService